mfrellum/littlebrother/README.md

 People like [Tim Berners Lee calls for new model for privacy on the web](http://www.telegraph.co.uk/technology/internet/11148584/Tim-Berners-Lee-calls-for-new-model-for-privacy-on-the-web.html).

 ### Docking your life
 A personal [Docker](https://docker.io)-container to manage your metadata orcestrated with [Docker compose](https://docs.docker.com/compose/).
+Helper containers: git-storage, data-analysis (R)

 ### Git storage
 The individual is both a producer and consumer of data.
 In different contexts this will dictate where and what can be stored.
 [Git](https://git-scm.com/) can be a very flexible tool that can handle many of the challenges with this kind of data (access, encryption, merging etc).
+Most programing languages have tools to interact with Git.

 ### Feature goals (This project is just started.
 Most features are not implemented yet)
 - It should be easy to move your metadata (standardized hosting)